Blephilia hirsuta (Hairy Woodmint)

 As a plant for bug lovers, Blephilia hirsuta is definitely a must-have.
 It attracts an incredibly diverse range of pollinating insects, especially small pollinators that are rarely seen up close, including all kinds of specialist bees, wasps, and flower flies, as well as larger bees and butterflies.
 The strong mint smell and flavor deter most mammals like rabbits and deer, and the profuse growth will bounce back even if nibbled.
 Hairy Woodmint also has very thick square stems, so leave at least 8”-24” of dead stalks intact, they will still provide nesting habitat for stem-nesting bees and other animals.
 The thick, leafy basal growth is also cold-hardy and can provide living mulch and winter cover for hibernating bugs, especially in areas where leaf mulch might get blown away.
 Hairy Woodmint also is a good plant for small spaces, such as patio container gardens - just ensure adequate watering if grown in a lot of sun.

-Pollinators: bumblebees, leafcutter and resin bees, long-horned bees, mason bees, little carpenter bees, halictid bees, honey bees, butterflies, syrphid flies, bee flies, wasps
+Pollinators: bumblebees, leafcutter bees, long-horned bees, mason bees, little carpenter bees, resin bees, sweat bees, honey bees, butterflies, flower flies, bee flies, wasps

 Wildlife Value: shelter, winter cover, square-hollow stems